wri/cities-OpenUrban/README.md

 - Cities must use the standard `{ISO3}-{City_Name}` format
 - Separate multiple cities with commas (no spaces)
 - If processing fails for a city, execution continues to the next
+- If you already have the data downloaded and just need to generate the tiles, use the flag `--openurban[g]`

 ---